How to Turn On or Off AutoPlay in Windows 11

 reg delete "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers" /v DisableAutoplay /fTurn Off AutoPlay:

-reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers" /v DisableAutoplay /t REG_DWORD /d 1 /fAfter running these, you can delete the .reg file if you want.
+reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers" /v DisableAutoplay /t REG_DWORD /d 1 /fExecuting these commands allows the source .reg file to be safely deleted afterward.

 Summary